- What is targeted therapy?

 By blocking the formation of new blood vessels, angiogenesis inhibitors also interfere with wound healing.
 This can lead to old wounds (cuts) opening up again and new wounds not closing.
 It can also lead to holes opening up in the stomach or intestine (these are called perforations).
 Tell your doctor right away if you have pain in your belly or vomiting.

 Because these drugs interfere with wound healing, they are usually stopped before any planned surgery.

 Other less common side effects have also been linked to treatment with targeted therapies.
 These include:

 - Nausea and vomiting

 - Swelling in your hands and feet

 Keep in mind that these are not all of the side effects that people have had, just some of the more common ones.
 Some of these drugs also affect the heart and interact with other drugs and even foods.
 Each drug has different effects.
 To find out more about the drug you are taking call us or see our online Guide to Cancer Drugs.

 Your health care team will watch you closely during treatment and will check you often.
 Side effects can and should be treated as early as possible.
 It’s important that you tell your health care team about any changes in how you feel or anything you notice that’s new or unusual.
 Tell them right away so they can treat any problems and try to keep them from getting worse.

-You can learn more about managing these side effects and cancer treatment in general in our booklet called Understanding Chemotherapy: A Guide for Patients and Families.
+You can learn more about managing these side effects and cancer treatment in general in our booklet called A Guide to Chemotherapy.